Skip to main content

 Share photos from the real trail

 Walk The Distance surfaces photos and descriptions of the real checkpoints as your team passes them.
-Reposting those in Slack or Teams makes the virtual journey feel real.
+Reposting those in Slack / Teams or the in-app group chat makes the virtual journey feel real.

 Ready to Launch Your Challenge?